smgoss/PVCBlueberryFestRaffle/replit.md

+# Blueberry Festival Raffle System

-# Overview
+## Overview

-This is a full-stack web application for managing a church raffle system, specifically designed for Pathway Vineyard Church GNG Campus's Blueberry Festival.
-The application allows visitors to enter raffle drawings and provides administrators with tools to manage entries, prizes, and winner selection.
-The system includes automated notification capabilities to inform winners via SMS and email.
+This is a full-stack church raffle management system built for Pathway Vineyard Church GNG Campus's Blueberry Festival.
+The application enables visitors to enter raffle drawings for various prizes and provides administrators with tools to manage entries, prizes, and conduct drawings.
+The system includes automated winner notification capabilities and comprehensive administrative features for tracking the entire raffle process.

-# User Preferences
+## User Preferences

 Preferred communication style: Simple, everyday language.

-# System Architecture

-## Frontend Architecture

-**Framework & Build System**: React 18 with TypeScript using Vite as the build tool for fast development and optimized production builds.

-**UI Framework**: Built on shadcn/ui components with Radix UI primitives, providing accessible and customizable UI components with consistent design patterns.

-**Styling**: Tailwind CSS with custom church-themed color variables (blueberry theme) and CSS custom properties for dynamic theming.

-**State Management**: TanStack Query (React Query) handles all server state management, caching, and synchronization with optimized query strategies for different data types.

-**Routing**: Wouter provides lightweight client-side routing with a simple API suitable for the application's limited route requirements.

-**Form Handling**: React Hook Form with Zod validation ensures type-safe form handling with client-side validation and error management.

-## Backend Architecture

-**Runtime & Framework**: Node.js with Express.js framework providing RESTful API endpoints with separate public and admin route handling.

-**Language**: TypeScript with ESM modules for modern JavaScript features and type safety across the entire backend.

-**API Design**: RESTful architecture with clear separation between public endpoints (raffle entry submission) and protected admin endpoints (management functions).

-**Authentication**: Simple bearer token authentication for admin access with hardcoded credentials for security simplicity.

-**Error Handling**: Centralized error handling middleware with structured error responses and proper HTTP status codes.

-**Logging**: Custom request/response logging with performance metrics and structured output for debugging and monitoring.

-## Data Layer

-**Database**: PostgreSQL hosted on Neon Database (serverless) providing scalable, managed database hosting with WebSocket support.

-**ORM**: Drizzle ORM with type-safe schema definitions, enabling compile-time type checking and automated type generation.

-**Schema Management**: Drizzle Kit handles database migrations and schema management with version control integration.

-**Connection**: Connection pooling using Neon's serverless driver optimized for serverless deployments with WebSocket fallback.

-## Database Schema Design

-**Core Tables**:
-- `raffle_entries`: Participant information with duplicate prevention on name/email and phone combinations
-- `prizes`: Prize catalog with availability tracking and descriptions
-- `winners`: Junction table linking entries to prizes with claim tracking and notification status
-- `Relations`: Proper foreign key relationships with cascading operations for data integrity

-**Duplicate Prevention**: Multi-level duplicate checking prevents the same person from entering multiple times using both name/email combinations and phone number uniqueness.

-## Authentication & Authorization

-**Admin Authentication**: Password-based authentication with bearer token generation for session management.

-**Token Management**: Client-side localStorage for token persistence with automatic validation on protected routes.

-**Route Protection**: Conditional routing and component rendering based on authentication status with proper error handling.

-**API Security**: Bearer token validation middleware on all admin endpoints with proper error responses for unauthorized access.

-## Winner Notification System

-**Integration**: Clearstream.io API integration for automated communication with winners through multiple channels.

-**Dual Channel**: Simultaneous SMS and email notifications ensure winners receive messages through their preferred communication method.

-**Tracking**: Database tracking of notification timestamps and delivery status for administrative oversight and follow-up capabilities.

-# External Dependencies

-## Core Dependencies

-**Database**: Neon Database (PostgreSQL) - Serverless PostgreSQL hosting with connection pooling and WebSocket support for modern web applications.

-**ORM**: Drizzle ORM with Drizzle Kit for type-safe database operations and schema management with migration support.

-**UI Framework**: Radix UI primitives providing accessible, unstyled UI components as the foundation for the shadcn/ui component system.

-**Styling**: Tailwind CSS for utility-first styling with PostCSS for processing and autoprefixer for browser compatibility.

-## Communication Services

-**Email Service**: SendGrid API integration for reliable email delivery with tracking and analytics capabilities.

-**SMS/Communication**: Clearstream.io API for automated SMS and email notifications to raffle winners with delivery confirmation.

-## Development Tools

-**Build System**: Vite for fast development server, hot module replacement, and optimized production builds with TypeScript support.

-**Validation**: Zod for runtime type validation and schema definition with React Hook Form integration for form validation.

-**State Management**: TanStack Query for server state management, caching, and background synchronization with React applications.

-**Routing**: Wouter for lightweight client-side routing with minimal bundle impact and simple API surface.

-## Production Infrastructure

-**Runtime**: Node.js runtime environment with Express.js for server-side application hosting and API endpoints.

-**Session Management**: connect-pg-simple for PostgreSQL-based session storage with Express session middleware integration.

-**Error Tracking**: Built-in error handling and logging systems for debugging and monitoring application health.
+## System Architecture

+### Frontend Architecture
+The client uses React 18 with TypeScript and Vite for fast development and building.
+The UI is built with shadcn/ui components on top of Radix UI primitives, providing accessible and customizable interface elements.
+Styling is handled through Tailwind CSS with custom church-themed color variables for branding consistency.

+State management follows a modern approach using TanStack Query (React Query) for server state, eliminating the need for complex global state solutions.
+Client-side routing is handled by Wouter, a lightweight alternative to React Router.
+Form handling combines React Hook Form with Zod validation for type-safe, performant form management.

+### Backend Architecture
+The server runs on Node.js with Express.js framework, fully written in TypeScript using ESM modules.
+The API follows RESTful design principles with clear separation between public endpoints (for raffle entries) and admin-protected endpoints (for management functions).

+Authentication uses a simple bearer token system for admin access, with centralized error handling middleware providing structured error responses.
+Custom logging middleware tracks request/response cycles with performance metrics for debugging and monitoring.

+### Data Layer
+The application uses PostgreSQL as the primary database, hosted on Neon Database for serverless scalability.
+Drizzle ORM provides type-safe database operations with full TypeScript integration.
+Database schema management is handled through Drizzle Kit for migrations and schema evolution.

+The schema includes four main entities: raffle_entries for participant data, prizes for available awards, winners as a junction table linking entries to prizes, and proper foreign key relationships with cascading operations.
+Connection pooling uses Neon's serverless driver with WebSocket support for optimal performance.

+### Authentication & Authorization
+Admin authentication relies on password-based access with hardcoded credentials for simplicity.
+Tokens are stored client-side in localStorage, with conditional routing based on authentication status.
+API security implements bearer token validation on all administrative endpoints.

+### Winner Notification System
+The system integrates with Clearstream.io for automated communication to winners.
+When a winner is selected, the system automatically sends both SMS and email notifications simultaneously.
+The database tracks notification timestamps to ensure proper communication flow and prevent duplicate messages.

+### Build and Deployment
+The application uses a monorepo structure with shared TypeScript schemas between client and server.
+Vite handles frontend building and development, while esbuild bundles the server for production deployment.
+The build process generates optimized static assets and a bundled Node.js server executable.

+## External Dependencies

+**Database Services:**
+- Neon Database (PostgreSQL) - Serverless database hosting with connection pooling
+- Drizzle ORM - Type-safe database operations and schema management

+**UI Framework:**
+- shadcn/ui - Component library built on Radix UI primitives
+- Radix UI - Accessible, unstyled UI components
+- Tailwind CSS - Utility-first CSS framework

+**Communication Services:**
+- Clearstream.io - SMS and email notification service for winner notifications

+**Development Tools:**
+- Vite - Frontend build tool and development server
+- TypeScript - Type safety across the entire application
+- React Query (TanStack Query) - Server state management
+- React Hook Form + Zod - Form handling and validation

+**Runtime Environment:**
+- Node.js - Server runtime environment
+- Express.js - Web application framework